How to Pack Your Pallet: 7 Techniques to Improve Pallet Density & Stability

 Tip 6: Don’t skimp on shrinkwrap

-Shrinkwrap helps hold stacked boxes together so they behave as one unit instead of many individual boxes.
-If wrapping pallets by hand, start by tying the end of your shrink wrap to the bottom of one corner of your pallet.
-After it has been knotted, begin wrapping your pallet and boxes from the bottom up.
+Shrinkwrap secures stacked boxes on pallets, consolidating them into a single unit.
+If wrapping pallets by hand, tie the end of the shrink wrap to a pallet corner, then wrap from bottom to top.
 Include the bottom row of boxes, along with about three inches of the pallet, in your first three to four passes around the freight.
-As you move up the stack, wrap each new row twice.
-Overlap another three inches when your reach the top edge of the stack.
-The three inches should fold over onto the top surface.
+As you move up the stack, wrap each new row twice, then overlap another three inches at the top.
+Fold the excess over the top surface.
 Finally, make four more passes around the middle to bottom part of the stack before cutting the wrap.

 Note: If you typically wrap more than a dozen pallets per day, it may make sense to invest in a pallet wrapper.
 They can wrap a pallet in far less time and with greater consistency than most people can manage.
-They’ll also spare your back from all the bending over it takes to wrap a pallet by hand!
+They’ll also spare your back from all the bending over it takes to wrap by hand!

 Tip 7: Plan ahead and rethink if necessary